John Adams Birthplace: Later history

-Upon the Deacon's death in 1761, the house passed to his second son, Peter; the younger John received the house next door, where John Quincy Adams was born to John and Abigail Adams in 1767.
+Upon the Deacon's death in 1761, the house passed to his second son, Peter; the elder John received the house next door, where John Quincy Adams was born to John and Abigail Adams in 1767.
 Peter lived in the house with his mother until 1768, when he married.
 In 1774 he sold the house to his brother John, who rented it out after their mother died in 1780.
 In 1803 John sold both houses to his son, who lived in the house of his birth, and rented this one out.
 The house was occupied from 1810 to 1818 by John Quincy Adams' son, Thomas Boylston Adams.

 Both houses remained in Adams family ownership, and were rented out until 1885, when most of the surrounding farmland was sold off.
 After sitting vacant, Charles Francis Adams Jr. authorized the local chapter of the Daughters of the American Revolution to use the house as meeting space.
 This they did until the chapter folded in 1950.
 The Adamses sold the house to the City of Quincy in 1940, which turned administration of the property over to the Quincy Historical Society (which had earlier taken over the adjacent house) in 1950.
 The two houses are now part of Adams National Historical Park, and are administered by the National Park Service.
 They are open for guided tours.